PlaidCloud/website/content/en/docs/reference/using-api/deprecation-policy.md

 <!-- body -->
-Kubernetes is a large system with many components and many contributors.
+PlaidCloud is a large system with many components and many contributors.
 As with any such software, the feature set naturally evolves over time, and sometimes a feature may need to be removed.
 This could include an API, a flag, or even an entire feature.
-To avoid breaking existing users, Kubernetes follows a deprecation policy for aspects of the system that are slated to be removed.
+To avoid breaking existing users, PlaidCloud follows a deprecation policy for aspects of the system that are slated to be removed.

 ## Deprecating parts of the API

-Since Kubernetes is an API-driven system, the API has evolved over time to reflect the evolving understanding of the problem space.
-The Kubernetes API is actually a set of APIs, called "API groups", and each API group is independently versioned.
+Since PlaidCloud is an API-driven system, the API has evolved over time to reflect the evolving understanding of the problem space.
+The PlaidCloud API is actually a set of APIs, called "API groups", and each API group is independently versioned.
 [API versions](/docs/reference/using-api/#api-versioning) fall into 3 main tracks, each of which has different policies for deprecation: